gbv/paia/paia.md

 server does not need to implement all document states.
 A reasonable subset is to only support 0, 1, 3, and 5.

+## Digital documents

+The handling of digital documents is subject to frequently asked questions.
+The following rules of thumb may help:

+* For most digital documents the concept of an item does not make sense and there is no URI of a particular copy.
+In this case the `document.edition` field should be used instead of `document.item`.
+* For some digital documents there may be no distinction between status `provided` and status `held`.
+The status `provided` should be preferred when the same document can be used by multiple patrons at the same time, and `held` should be used when the document can exclusively be used by the patron.

+## PAIA ontology in RDF

+Although PAIA is first defined as HTTP API, it includes a conceptual data model, which can be mapped to RDF among other expressions.
+The expression of PAIA in RDF is in an early phase of discussion.
+The mapping to RDF includes the following core concepts:

+Patron
+  : A patron account expressed as instance of `sioc:User`.
+The patron account
+    typically belongs to a person, connected to with `foaf:account`.
+The date of expiration can be expressed with `particip:endDate`.
+Document
+  : An abstract work, a specific edition, or an item.
+Probably an instance of
+    `bibo:Document` or `frbr:Item`.
+Account state
+  : The current state of a patron account.
+Still to be discussed whether modeled
+    as entity or as relationship.
+Document service
+  : An instance of a library service connected to a patron and a document.
+    Document services are returned by the PAIA core method [items]().
+This entity could be expressed with DAIA ontology.
+Document status
+  : The current state of a (document) service, defined as subclass instance of
+    `ssso:Service` from the Simple Service Status Ontology (SSSO) and as instance of `daia:Service` from the Document Availability Information Ontology (DAIA).
+Fee
+  : An amount of money that has to be paid by a patron for some reason.
+    Each fee can be connected to a document service.

 ------

 # References

+## Normative References

 Bradner, S. 1997.
 “RFC 2119: Key words for use in RFCs to Indicate Requirement Levels.” http://tools.ietf.org/html/rfc2119.